Morphan1/Voxalia/Voxalia/bin/Release/data/scripts/server/recipes/info.md

 	result = "<{var[USED_INPUT].get[1].with_count[1].with_display_name[Modded Stick]}>";
 }
 ```

+- Note that while you can execute code in the recipe block, it's recommended you do not do too much.
+	- This code may fire rapidly, and fires when trying to merely populate the recipe list, not necessarily when actually crafted!

 Valid options for the first argument:
 - Strict: Exact match - every value must match!